gr4vy/gr4vy-go/api/docs/PaymentServiceDefinition.md

 HasSupportedCountries returns a boolean if a field has been set.

+### GetSupportedFeatures

+`func (o *PaymentServiceDefinition) GetSupportedFeatures() PaymentServiceDefinitionSupportedFeatures`

+GetSupportedFeatures returns the SupportedFeatures field if non-nil, zero value otherwise.

+### GetSupportedFeaturesOk

+`func (o *PaymentServiceDefinition) GetSupportedFeaturesOk() (*PaymentServiceDefinitionSupportedFeatures, bool)`

+GetSupportedFeaturesOk returns a tuple with the SupportedFeatures field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedFeatures

+`func (o *PaymentServiceDefinition) SetSupportedFeatures(v PaymentServiceDefinitionSupportedFeatures)`

+SetSupportedFeatures sets SupportedFeatures field to given value.

+### HasSupportedFeatures

+`func (o *PaymentServiceDefinition) HasSupportedFeatures() bool`

+HasSupportedFeatures returns a boolean if a field has been set.

+### GetIconUrl

+`func (o *PaymentServiceDefinition) GetIconUrl() string`

+GetIconUrl returns the IconUrl field if non-nil, zero value otherwise.

+### GetIconUrlOk

+`func (o *PaymentServiceDefinition) GetIconUrlOk() (*string, bool)`

+GetIconUrlOk returns a tuple with the IconUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIconUrl

+`func (o *PaymentServiceDefinition) SetIconUrl(v string)`

+SetIconUrl sets IconUrl field to given value.

+### HasIconUrl

+`func (o *PaymentServiceDefinition) HasIconUrl() bool`

+HasIconUrl returns a boolean if a field has been set.

+### SetIconUrlNil

+`func (o *PaymentServiceDefinition) SetIconUrlNil(b bool)`

+ SetIconUrlNil sets the value for IconUrl to be an explicit nil

+### UnsetIconUrl
+`func (o *PaymentServiceDefinition) UnsetIconUrl()`

+UnsetIconUrl ensures that no value is present for IconUrl, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)